sosy-lab/java-smt/doc/Getting-started.md

 or in a directory `../native/<arch>-<os>/` relative to the directory of the JAR file.
 See [NativeLibraries][] documentation for more details on which path is searched.

-For systems other than 64-bit Linux (e.g., Windows, or 32-bit systems) we might not always provide binaries, so you need to download or compile them for yourself.
+For systems other than 64-bit Linux (e.g., Windows, MacOS, or 32-bit systems) we might not always provide binaries, so you need to download or compile them for yourself.
-For [Z3](https://github.com/Z3Prover/z3), download either the [official binaries](https://github.com/Z3Prover/z3/releases) or build it with the flags `--java --git-describe` according to its documentation.
-Then install the files `libz3.(so|dll)` and `libz3java.(so|dll)` as described above.
-In order to compile MathSAT binaries, see the comments in the [`lib/native/source/libmathsat5j/compile.sh`](../lib/native/source/libmathsat5j/compile.sh) script.
+You can find the necessary steps for compiling and using solver binaries in [`lib/native/source/`](../lib/native/source/) and [`build`](../build).
 Solvers which run directly on JDK (currently Princess and SMTInterpol) do not require any configuration and work out of the box.